matteobolner/pySERRF/README.md

 The package structure is based on SKlearn's transformers, with fit and transform methods.

 TODO: Implement cross-validation
+TODO: Verify if injection time is accounted for with current code
 TODO: Add documentation
 TODO: Add CLI